claret-srl/ROMANTIG/README.md

 ```
 /bin/bash^M: bad interpreter: No such file or directory
 ```
-Please use the utility `dos2unix` to convert the text files from DOS/Mac to Unix enviroment, install dos2unix on CentOS/Fedora/RHEL
+Please use the utility `dos2unix` to convert the text files from DOS/Mac to Unix environment, install `dos2unix` on CentOS/Fedora/RHEL
 ```
 sudo yum update
 sudo yum install dos2unix